Africa Encompassed Northbound

 What you get...

-- With gorilla permits included in the price of the trip, seek out the rare mountain gorilla on a trek through Uganda's steamy forests and spend an unforgettable hour in their presence.
+- Gorilla permits included!
+Seek out the rare mountain gorilla on a trek through Uganda’s steamy forests and spend an unforgettable hour in their presence.

-- Chill out on the northern beaches of Zanzibar enjoying white sand and sparkling blue sea of the Indian Ocean.
+- Chill out on the northern beaches of Zanzibar, enjoying white sand and the sparkling blue waters of the Indian Ocean.

 - Breakfasts Included: 61